 The local climate effects identified in this study included strong positive linear correlations between colour concentrations in the three rivers and soil temperature.
 There was also a consistent positive relationship between soil temperature and colour at the annual scale in the cross wavelet analysis.
-Soil temperature was common to all three GAMMs, and was the dominant explanatory variable, emphasising how explaining 34% of the variance in the Black, 40% of the variance in the Srahrevagh and 52% of the variance in the Glenamong. dissolved organic carbon is released by peat soils via decomposition processes that are temperature dependant (Christ and David, 1996; Neff and Hooper, 2002).
-(Thurman, 1985; Dioumaeva et al, 2002).
+Soil temperature was common to all three GAMMs, and was the dominant explanatory variable, emphasising how dissolved organic carbon is released by peat soils via decomposition processes that are temperature dependant (Neff and Hooper, 2002; Christ and David, 1996).
 This temperature effect is complicated, however, by an interaction between peat decomposition and the water table level.
 Peat soils during low water level conditions show increased rates of decomposition, brought about by changes in the oxygen status within the peat and subsequent changes in the microbial community structures within the soil (Mäkiranta et al, 2009).
 The lowered water table reduces the hydrological connection i.e. the transport of DOC along active flow pathways in the soil.
 This breaks the connection between the source of DOC production and its eventual destination.
 Increasing temperature, therefore, will increase DOC production in the peat but only if the increase in temperature does not result in a large draw-down of the water table.
 The strong relationship displayed between soil temperature and water colour concentrations in the three rivers, and the significant and high common power with river colour at the yearly time scale in the cross-wavelet analysis, indicated that soil temperature was the primary driver of the seasonal pattern in water colour during the study period in this catchment.
 It is interesting to note that in general no relationship between seasonality and DOC concentration has been reported in some other studies (e.g. Winterdahl et al. 2014).
-However, these results are consistent with observations of DOC dynamics in many some surface waters, where seasonal variation has been found to be the largest source of DOC variation in catchments with high DOC concentrations (Clark et al. 2010; Ryder et al., 2014).
+However, these results are consistent with observations of DOC dynamics in some surface waters, where seasonal variation has been found to be the largest source of DOC variation in catchments with high DOC concentrations (Ryder et al., 2014; Clark et al, 2010).
 Of note also were the strong similarities in the pattern in multi-annual trends of river colour and soil temperature, particularly in the first four years of the study where the pronounced sequential dip was observed in temperature and then in water colour, indicating as might be expected, that temperature also acts at a multi-annual scale.